Remote Onboarding: The Challenge

 At this time of Covid-19, the ability to have remote employees has been a vital lifeline.
 Many businesses are relying on, and finding out the benefits, of having employees work from home.

 However, with new benefits also comes new challenges.
-General employee onboarding can be a headache, making it remote adds a new level of difficulty.
+General employee onboarding and employee training can both be a headache, making it remote adds a new level of difficulty.
 Our essential checklist for remote employee onboarding is here to help you navigate such difficulty.
-Turning it into a smooth and worthwhile endeavour for both employee and employer.
+Turning employee engagement it into a smooth and worthwhile endeavour for both employee and employer with the following onboarding checklists.

 Onboard in Cohorts